pranavmodx/pranav.dev/content/authors/admin/_index.md

 I am a sophomore CS student in Govt.
 Model Engineering College.
 I'm a passionate coder, chess player, blogger and a technical speaker.
 I like to stay in tune with the latest technologies through continued learning and development.
 I aspire to become a Fullstack Software Engineer.

 I love to play chess both [online](https://lichess.org/@/pranavmodx) and on [board](http://ratings.fide.com/profile/45034958).
 It rejuvenates my mind and improves my focus and concentration.
-Hit me up anytime for a game! ;)
+Challenge me anytime for a game! ;)

 I also like reading books - crime, detective, mystery and science fiction; and non fiction for self improvement.
 Some of my favourite authors are HG Wells, Dan Brown and Dale Carnegie.

+Besides these, I enjoy listening to music.
+I shuffle between calm and soothing music and energetic pop and psychedelic rock music.
+Some of my favourite bands are Linkin Park, Pink Floyd, Tame Impala, The Weeknd and White Moth Black Butterfly!